 Visiting Hours and Information

-- All friends/family members will be required to attend weekend programming in order to spend time the patients.
-(No more than two participants per patient) No one will be allowed through the gate unless they are attending the family program.
+- All friends/family members are strongly encouraged to attend weekend programming in order to spend time the patients. *Patients are allowed two visitors during regular visiting hours — additional visitors may be allowed on a case-by-case basis.
+No one will be allowed through the gate unless they are attending the family program.

-- Upon arrival on campus, you must attend a mandatory 15 minute orientation first.
+- First-time visitors are required to attend a 15-minute orientation first.
 Check In is at 8:30am.
 Go straight into this class the moment you are checked in either by front reception or in the family center.
 The class will meet in the Staff Cafeteria at 8:45am where you will be informed about what is and is not allowed on campus and we will cover all the rules.
 Any packages brought in for patients must be left in that room and staff will go through them before giving them to the patients.

 - When the family program has ended, you are invited to stay and visit with patients until 5:45pm.